Transformer Circuits Can Realize Clustering Algorithms: Results

 This differs from the $k$-means clustering problem in \cref{eq:kmeans-dc} in that it requires cluster centers $c_j$ to be points in the set $X$.
-While this problem bears similarities to the $k$-means problem, it is a significantly harder problem, and cannot be solved favorably with Lloyd's alternating algorithm; successful $k$-medoids algorithms include partitioning around medoids; PAM~\citep{kaufman1990partitioning} and CLARANS~\citep{ng2002clarans}.
-However, in the $k$-means transformer, utilizing a Gumbel-softmax~\citep{jang2017categorical} attention in the decoder cross-attention update allows points in the set $X$ to be chosen as cluster centers, producing a valid $k$-medoids clustering solution.
-Thus, the $k$-means algorithm as a transformer implementation provides a flexible framework to instantiate a variety of clustering algorithms as interpretable architectural alterations. \end{itemize}
+While this problem bears similarities to the $k$-means problem, it is a significantly harder problem, and cannot be solved favorably with Lloyd's alternating algorithm; successful $k$-medoids algorithms include partitioning around medoids~\citep{kaufman1990partitioning} and CLARANS~\citep{ng2002clarans}.
+However, in the $k$-means transformer, utilizing Gumbel-softmax~\citep{jang2017categorical} attention in the decoder cross-attention allows points from $X$ to be chosen as cluster centers, producing a valid $k$-medoids clustering solution.

+Overall, the transformer circuit implementation of the $k$-means algorithm provides a flexible yet interpretable framework to instantiate a diverse variety of clustering algorithms.